 Also Read: Essential Oils That Are Bad For Cats

 Which Products Use Neem Oil?

-Many retail pest control products use neem oil as a main component in their formulas.
+Many retail pest control products use neem oil as the main ingredient in their formulas.
 These products come in sprays, dusts, and oils.
-These retail products are normally specially formulated to prevent pests while not inflicting damage on your garden.
+These products are specially formulated to prevent pests while not damaging your garden.

 Always read and follow the label of any retail product you’re using.